Aadhav-Raj/Task_Manager_App/README.md

 Features:

 User Authentication: Secure login and registration with backend validation.
+Email Verification: Email verification in Django using Gmail SMTP integration or Gmail email backend to send verification links.
 Task Management: Users can create, view, update, and delete tasks.
 Networking: Uses Retrofit to communicate with a Django backend.
 Data Persistence: Handles data seamlessly between the client and server.